-Lastly, we investigate the suitability of the models in Eq.
-(24) and (25) as closure models.
-The models are implemented in the CFD software Open-FOAM [66] to extend the baseline k- ω SST model.
-We run a steady-state RANS calculation on the numerical grid of the hybrid RANS/LES simulation that generated the high-fidelity data [63].
-Fig. 11 shows the wall-normal profiles of the mean streamwise velocity \overline{u}1 and the turbulence kinetic energy k, nondimensionalized by the freestream velocity \overline{u}f , on the centerline at x/d = 3.
-We compare the two developed models (LM-L2-MC-6-30) to the high-fidelity hybrid RANS/LES data, the baseline LEVM and the NLEVM developed by Haghiri et al. [64] for the downstream region (HAG).
-In addition to clear improvements over the LEVM, the LM-L2-MC-6-30 models predict the \overline{u}1 profile slightly more accurately than the HAG model.
+(Weatheritt and Sandberg 2016b).
+Figure 12 shows the wall-normal profiles of the mean streamwise velocity $\overline{u}1$ and the turbulence kinetic energy k, non-dimensionalized by the freestream velocity $\overline{u}f$ , on the centerline at x/d = 3.
+We compare the two developed models (LM-L2-MC-6-30) to the high-fidelity hybrid RANS/LES data, the baseline LEVM and the NLEVM developed by Haghiri et al. (2020) for the downstream region (HAG).
+In addition to clear improvements over the LEVM, the LM-L2-MC-6-30 models predict the $\overline{u}1$ profile slightly more accurately than the HAG model.
 However, the most noticeable advancement of the LM-L2-MC-6-30 models is predicting the turbulence kinetic energy on level with the high-fidelity data.
 While some inaccuracies in the k profile remain due to the unsteady nature of the flow features in this use case, the improvements compared to the HAG model are substantial.
+Table 5 quantifies these observations by calculating the mean (MAE) and maximum (ME) absolute errors between the RANS predictions of the NLEVMs and the high-fidelity data relative to the respective LEVM errors.
+Both NLEVMs reduce the MAE of the $\overline{u}1$ predictions by around 75% compared to the baseline model.
+The significant improvement of the LM-L2-MC-6-30 models is a reduction of the relative k MAE by 50.9%, while the HAG model only achieves a 17.8% improvement.
+Furthermore, the small deviations between the mean and maximum of the absolute error distributions suggest that both NLEVMs improve consistently over the baseline LEVM.